Luca (2021 film): Marketing

 In November 2020, some concept art of the film and the clay figure of sea monster Luca were shown in the second episode of Inside Pixar.
 In December 2020, an early look to the film was screened at Disney Investor Day, and the clips and some screenshots were later leaked online.
 On January 18, 2021, the first official image from the film was released by Empire.
 On January 19, a promotional still was released on the cover of Italian magazine Il Venerdì di Repubblica, featuring Luca, Alberto, and Giulia on a Vespa in one of the scenic backdrops from the film.

 A series of books based on the film was published on May 14, 2021.
 Funko produced a line of Funko Pops based on the characters of the film.
 A line of action figures and toy packs by Mattel was released on July 1, 2021.
 In June 2021, Trenitalia unveiled their Luca-themed livery for a Caravaggio train.

-To promote the film's release, McDonald's launched its promotional campaign by including one of eight toys free with the purchase of a Happy Meal.
+To promote the film's release, McDonald's launched its promotional campaign by including one of eight bathtub toys free with the purchase of a Happy Meal.

 A month after the release of the film, the world builder video game Disney Magic Kingdoms included a limited time "Luca Event", including Luca, Alberto, Giulia, Ercole and Machiavelli as playable characters, in addition to attractions based on locations of the film.

+Theme park attractions

+A dining area themed to Luca opened at the Pizzeria Bella Notte restaurant in Fantasyland at Disneyland Park (Paris).